 Eventually, we would like to congratulate our group of future trainers on their fantastic work during these 9 intense days, as well as our hardworking trainer team for being such inspiring examples and adding a good portion of fun and humor to the whole experience.

 We are looking forward to several upcoming national and regional trainings on Blue Planning Practice, for which we seek the collaboration with our new group of blue trainers.
 Without any doubt, there is much work to do, as marine spatial planning processes are just about to kick off in a number of countries and regions.

 It is in our interest to support and strengthen these processes through capacity building and the exchange of existing experiences.
 Of course, solution-oriented approaches can be found and browsed on our PANORAMA – solutions for a healthy planet platform.

+For more information and impressions, check out our Impressions Report.
 Follow us on Facebook and Twitter and stay informed about our ongoing activities, including future training courses, our participation at international science-policy processes and the promotion of solution-oriented best practices in the ocean realm!